-- 5. In the Select the local radio device area, select radio 1.
-XCTU automatically selects the Discovered device option, and the Start Range Test button is active. - 6.
+- 5. Change the Range Test type to Loopback. - 6.
+In the Select the local radio device area, select radio 1.
+XCTU automatically selects the Discovered device option, and the Start Range Test button is active. - 7.
 Click Start Range Test to begin the range test.
+XCTU prompts you to enable the loopback jumper.